rmupap/rmupap.github.io/admissions/application-analysis-process.md

 layout: page
 title: Application Analysis Process
 ---
+## Application Screening

 Admission to the Rocky Mountain University of Health Professions (RMUoHP) Physician Assistant (PA) program is highly competitive.
 Individuals who submit applications meeting the minimum qualifications as described on the [Application Requirements](/admissions/application-requirements) and [Prerequisite Courses](/admissions/prerequisite-courses) pages will have their applications scored on a 100-point scale.

+An individual's application is screened only once—after all application materials have been verified by CASPA (including GRE scores).
+No additional materials pertaining to screening will be considered after this point for the application cycle.
+For example, if GPA requirements are not met at the time of application screening, GPA scores will not be recalculated to determine if an applicant qualifies for scoring in the event additional coursework is completed.
+Therefore, make sure your application fully qualifies at the time you submit it via CASPA.

+## Application Scoring

 Program Admissions Committee (PAC) members consider multiple factors in the scoring process including:

 - perceived ability to successfully complete the RMUoHP PA Program,
 - demonstrated communication and interpersonal skills,